 So pack away ornate or "theme based" pieces of furniture, artwork, and accessories for your new home, (or sell them at your garage sale!) and replace with more neutral objects.

-Collections have a tendency to overwhelm a room, and too many pieces will create a cluttered look, which can be distracting to buyers.
-When they enter a room, they may miss the pretty crown molding and fireplace because they are fixated by your shrunken head collection!
+Collections have a tendency to overwhelm a room, and too many pieces will create a cluttered look which can be distracting to buyers.
+When they enter a room, buyers may miss the pretty crown molding and fireplace because they are fixated by an overwhelming collection.

 Instead, select just a few favorite pieces for displaying later on in the home staging process.

 Buyers will only be distracted by photos of you and your family, making it harder to envision themselves in your home.
 They WILL look at your photos!
 Home buyers are curious and want to know about the people living there.
 When I was a Realtor showing houses, I saw everyone stop to examine family portraits-- it never failed.